 rate()to a delta counter.

 - You can create alerts that use delta counters in the condition, for example, to monitor whether the counter goes beyond a certain threshold.

 Delta counters have some special characeristics.

 - The timestamp of a delta counter is the time at which the point was aggregated by the Wavefront service.
-For regular counters, the timestamp is the time when the counter is emitted.
+For regular counters, the timestamp is the time when the point is emitted.

-- If the source for your delta counters stops reporting, Wavefront initially continues reporting once a minute for 1 hour.
-If the source does not report for an hour, Wavefront resets a delta counter to 0, stops aggregating, and stops reporting.
+- If the source for your delta counters stops reporting, Wavefront continues reporting once a minute for 1 hour.
+If the source does not report for an hour, Wavefront resets the delta counter to 0, stops aggregating, and stops reporting.